“We have given dignity to the children of Adam.”

 KARAMAH believes that a rich education is the steadiest path to eradicating ignorance and prejudice, which are major factors in denying people their dignity and liberty.

-KARAMAH’s primary mission is to educate both Muslims and non-Muslims about the just, gender equitable foundation of Islam.
+KARAMAH’s mission is to educate both Muslims and non-Muslims about the just, gender equitable foundation of Islam.
 In particular, KARAMAH’s mission is to provide the community with Islamic jurisprudence that emphasizes gender equity and encourages intellectual growth, conflict resolution and leadership development.
-We couple this education with advocacy and legal representation that promote our core value: that dignity is God-given.
+We couple this education with advocacy that promotes our core value: that dignity is God-given.